-In a mixing bowl, combine cake mix, Cool Whip, and egg.
-Beat with mixer on medium speed until blended.
+- In a mixing bowl, combine cake mix, Cool Whip, and egg.
+Beat with an electric mixer on medium speed until well blended.
 Batter will be very sticky.

-Bake at 350 for 10-12 minutes or until lightly brown.
+- Bake for 10-12 minutes or until lightly browned around the edges.
 Watch them closely as this can vary by oven and altitude.

-Let them cool on the cookie sheet to harden a bit before moving them to a cooling rack.
+- Let them cool on the baking sheets to harden a bit before moving them to a cooling rack.

-If you measure out a true teaspoon, it yields about 5 dozen.
+- If you measure out a teaspoon for small cookies, it yields about 5 dozen.
 I like them larger and do 1/2 cookie scoop, and it yields about 30 cookies.